How to Fight Police Radio Encryption in Your Community

 - Policy-setting authority

 Even if the police chief decides operationally, elected officials control the budget.
 Encryption systems cost hundreds of thousands to millions of dollars.
-No budget = no encryption.
-This is your leverage point.
+No budget means no encryption — and that is where community advocacy has the most power.

 When Can You Intervene?